-In 2011, there were 356 statistical products (including secondary publishing).
-Among the secondary publishing, five statistical products could not be placed in a certain statistical area, and are therefore not on the list of products in Appendix 2.
-These were: the Statistical Yearbook of Sweden, the Yearbook of Housing and Building Statistics and Public Finances in Sweden which are produced by Statistics Sweden, the Yearbook of Agricultural Statistics produced by the Swedish Board of Agriculture and the Statistical Yearbook of Forestry produced by the Swedish Forest Agency.
+There were 352 statistical products (including secondary publishing).
+Five of these were secondary publishing volumes, and cannot be placed in a specific statistical area.
+These products are not on the list of products in Appendix 2.
+The following products are in the secondary publishing category: Statistical Yearbook of Sweden, Yearbook of Housing and Building Statistics and Public Finances in Sweden; which are produced by Statistics Sweden, Yearbook of Agricultural Statistics produced by the Swedish Board of Agriculture; as well as the Statistical Yearbook of Forestry produced by the Swedish Forest Agency.